 Shuman's visionary ideals, most of which were not publicly accepted until sixty years later, were evident when he made the statement, "One thing I feel sure of... is that the human race must finally utilize direct sun power or revert to barbarism. " In 1892 Frank Shuman invented wire glass safety glass.
 Additional patents were issued relating to the process of making wire glass and machines for making wire glass.
 In 1914 Shuman invented a process for making laminated safety glass, called safety glass, and manufactured by the Safety Glass Company.
 In 1916 he patented a "Danger Signal" for railroad crossings, as well as the use of liquid oxygen or liquid air to propel a submarine.
 Michael Faraday.
-Michael Faraday /ˈfæ.rəˌdeɪ/ FRS (22 September 1791 – 25 August 1867) was an English scientist who contributed to the fields of electromagnetism and electrochemistry.
+English scientist Faraday's Laboratory at the Royal Institution (1870 engraving) Michael Faraday FRS (; 22 September 1791 – 25 August 1867) was an English scientist who contributed to the study of electromagnetism and electrochemistry.

-With Edward C. Pickering, she is credited with the creation of the Harvard Classification Scheme, which was the first serious attempt to organize and classify stars based on their temperatures.
-She was nearly deaf throughout her career.
-Joseph von Fraunhofer.
+With Edward C. Joseph von Fraunhofer.
 Joseph Fraunhofer (6 March 1787 – 7 June 1826), ennobled in 1824 as Ritter von Fraunhofer, was a German optician.